When does a tooth extraction need to happen?

 Every case is different, and there is no one-size-fits-all solution.
 We usually recommend one of two replacement options after a tooth extraction:

-Dental implants work well for replacing individual teeth and supporting tooth replacements, and can also be used as part of some dental bridgework.
+A dental implant works well for replacing individual teeth and supporting tooth replacements, and can also be used as part of some dental bridgework.
 Bridges are used in cases where more than one tooth is missing in the same area, or in the molar area where bite pressure is the greatest and a more supportive structure is needed.

 Our highly experienced dentists will thoroughly examine your case to ensure that there is no alternative to extraction and provide you with the best possible treatment plan.